manyi8634/manyi-design/docs/react/faq.en-US.md

 npm ls dayjs
 ```

-If you are using a mismatched version of dayjs with [antd's dayjs](https://github.com/ant-design/ant-design/blob/7dfc80504a36cf8952cd732a1d0c137a16d56fd4/package.json#L125) in your project.
+If you are using a mismatched version of dayjs with [manyid's dayjs](https://github.com/ant-design/ant-design/blob/7dfc80504a36cf8952cd732a1d0c137a16d56fd4/package.json#L125) in your project.
 That would be a problem cause locale not working.

 ## How do I fix dynamic styles while using a Content Security Policy (CSP)?